mahakamcloud/netd/README.md

 ## How to Run Tests

-1. Download the base vagrant box or build one.
+1. Download the base Vagrant box or build one.

     To build the base box, run the following commands from `netd` directory: